trilitech/tezos-developer-docs/docs/tutorials/join-dal-baker/prepare-account.md

 octez-client --endpoint "$ENDPOINT" rpc get /chains/main/blocks/head/context/dal/shards
 ```

-This returns an array of DAL attestation rights indicating for each active baker the slice of shard indices it is expected to attest in the head block where a slice is given by a pair consisting of the first index and the length of the slice.
-So to check if some rights were assigned to us we can look for the address of our baker in the result of this RPC:
+This command returns an array of DAL attestation rights.
+The 2048 shards which are expected to be attested at this level are shared between active bakers proportionally to their stake.
+Each baker is assigned a slice of shard indices represented in the output of this command by a pair consisting of the first index and the length of the slice.
+So to check if some rights were assigned to us we can filter the array to our baker by running this command:

 ```
 octez-client --endpoint "$ENDPOINT" rpc get /chains/main/blocks/head/context/dal/shards | grep "$MY_BAKER"